-Site Ownership: Consolidated Max Allowable Density: 50 units/acres (or 723 units) State Density Bonus: 362 additional units (50% density bonus) Proposed General Plan Base Density: 100-200 units/acres (or 1,446-2,892 units) Project Status: Potential Site for Mixed-Use Redevelopment APNs: Lot Size: Total Lot Size: 035-241-250 5.78 acres 14.46 acres 035-241-250 4.07 acres 035-241-260 4.61 acres
+Site Ownership: Consolidated Max Allowable Density: 50 units/acres (or 723 units) State Density Bonus: 362 additional units (50% density bonus) Proposed General Plan Base Density: 50 units/acres (or 723 units) Project Status: Potential Site for Mixed-Use Redevelopment APNs: Lot Size: Total Lot Size: 035-241-240 5.78 acres 14.46 acres 035-241-250 4.07 acres 035-241-260 4.61 acres

 APNs: Lot Size: Total Lot Size:

-035-241-250 5.78 acres 14.46 acres
+035-241-240 5.78 acres 14.46 acres

 035-241-250 4.07 acres

 035-241-260 4.61 acres

 Existing Conditions: The site is currently developed as an office park, consisting of 8 low-rise buildings with approximately 340,000 square feet of commercial office space.
 The site is surrounded by U.S. 101 to the east, San Mateo Marriott to the south, and residential development to the north and west.
 Many of these buildings were built between the 1970s and 1980s.
 The current FAR is 0.23, but the site allows a FAR of up to 1.0.
 Development Opportunity: Owners of the property have expressed strong interest in redevelopment via written communication.
 Each parcel is larger than 0.5 acres which allows developers the opportunity to build larger multi-family developments.
 For the purposes of the Housing Element Adequate Sites List, an estimated realistic capacity of 723 units of housing was used.
-Should the developer/property owner choose to utilize the state density bonus, the development could produce up to 1,085 residential units, which is very feasible in either a mixed-use or 100% housing development given the size of the sites.
-Adoption of the General Plan Update's land use map will increase the base density of this site to between 1,446-2,892 units.
+Should the developer/property owner choose to utilize the State density bonus, the development could produce up to 1,085 residential units, which is very feasible in either a mixed-use or 100% housing development given the size of the sites.
 Site Constraints: The site is adjacent to Highway 101, which has potential air quality impacts on residential uses that can be mitigated through development design.
 Leslie Creek runs along the northwestern boundary of the site, and any potential development must include required creek setbacks.
 Proximity to Transit: Within one mile of Hayward Park Caltrain Station and 1.3 miles from South El Camino Real.